Tunguska 2S6M Russian Anti-Aircraft Tank Panda Hobby 1/35

 Though there are many burr and parting lines, it is the tolerance level.
 The size of the axle doesn’t match an axial hole of a tracker roller.
 It is the impression that the part accuracy is a little insufficient on the whole.

-A tissue is being stuffed into a gap until dry, to express hanging of a caterpillar lightly.
+The tissue is being stuffed into a gap until dry, to express the hanging of a caterpillar lightly.

 I am assembling the body top surface.
 There are many big parts with slight deformation.
 I confirmed it one by one and assembled it.
 I attach the small parts by progress at the same time, but I think whether it is a consideration that attaching the small parts later because I needed the adjustment of the body in various ways.